Tauge goreng: Ingredients

-Tauge goreng is a vegetarian dish, because it contains no elements of animal-based ingredients.
-The main ingredient is the tauge or mung bean sprouts.
-Usually the bean sprout are cooked in front of customer using small and simple stove.
-The bean sprouts are not stir fried in cooking oil, but in small amount of boiling water instead.
-Then the slices of tofu, yellow noodles, and slices of ketupat or lontong rice cake are added, stir fried, mixed and heated together.
-Then the savoury and spicy oncom-based sauce is poured upon the cooked ingredients.
-The oncom-based sauce is made by stir-frying ground oncom in small amount of vegetable oil with spices, including ground galangal, salam leaf (Indonesian bayleaf), slices of tomato, scallion, garlic chives, tauco (fermented soybean paste), kecap manis (sweet soy sauce), key lime juice, and salt.
+Tauge goreng is a vegetarian dish, the main ingredient of which is the tauge or mung bean sprouts.
+Usually the bean sprouts are cooked in front of the customer using a small and simple stove.
+The bean sprouts are not stir fried in cooking oil, but blanched in small amounts of boiling water instead.
+Then slices of tofu, yellow noodles, and slices of ketupat or lontong rice cake are added, stir fried, mixed and heated together, after which a savoury and spicy oncom-based sauce is poured upon the cooked ingredients.
+This oncom-based sauce is made by stir-frying ground oncom in small amounts of vegetable oil with spices, including ground galangal, salam leaf (Indonesian bayleaf), slices of tomato, scallion, garlic chives, tauco (fermented soybean paste), kecap manis (sweet soy sauce), key lime juice, and salt.

-Oncom is bright orange-colored fermented crushed beans similar to tempeh, but made from different fungi.
-It is especially popular ingredient in Sundanese cuisine.
-The oncom-based sauce is also used in Bogor version of laksa, thus their taste are quite similar.
-The oncom-based sauce giving an earthy nutty flavour to the dish.
+Oncom consists of bright orange-colored fermented crushed beans similar to tempeh, but made from different fungi.
+It is an especially popular ingredient in Sundanese cuisine.
+The oncom-based sauce is also used in the Bogor version of laksa, giving it a quite similar taste, the oncom-based sauce giving an earthy nutty flavour to the dish.